The Future of Big Data

-The bias is heavily in favor of more tweets about the Germanwings air disaster, versus an unspecified tsunami.
+The bias is heavily in favor of more tweets about the Germanwings air disaster, versus a nonspecific tsunami.
 When just looking at raw numbers, Germanwings looks like a far more important news story.
 But is it?
-Or is it just being tweeted about more because (a) it’s new (as of the writing of this blog post) and (b) it happened in the West, where there’s more use of Twitter?
+Or are there just more tweets about it because (a) it’s new (as of the writing of this blog post) and (b) it happened in the West, where there’s more use of Twitter?

-It’s a bit of a selection bias, too, as readers might select or retweet information about the Germanwings crash as they’ve heard of it, and then more retweet and it’s a self-fulfilling prophecy that the information will continued to be spread at a more rapid rate than news of tsunamis.
+It’s a bit of a selection bias, too, as readers might select or retweet information about the Germanwings crash as they’ve heard of it, and then more retweet and it’s a self-fulfilling prophecy that the information will continue spread at a more rapid rate than news of tsunamis.